 While configuring an image for a print job becomes practically muscle memory for operators after a modest amount of practice, it can, nonetheless, become a bottleneck in your production process.
 You may wish to save the configuration settings of some print jobs for efficient recall at a later time.
 We’re happy to tell you this is absolutely possible, with just a few details to keep in mind.

-Before saving print job configurations, I’d advise you to create a folder on your hard drive which will house all of these saved configurations.
+Before saving print job configurations, you may want to create a folder on your PC for your saved configurations.
 Sub-folders divided up by image, client, and/or job type would be a wise choice as well.
 You’ll see why in just a moment.

-The next step is to configure your print job in DirectRip as usual.
+The next step is to configure your print job in DirectRip or Print Pro as usual.
 When the print is completely configured and ready, it’s time to Rip the image.
-You can do that by simply printing a shirt, which always involves first creating a Rip.
+You can do that by simply printing the design, which always involves first creating a Rip.
 Or if you just want to save these settings to print later, you can create a Rip without printing.

 Ripping a Print Job without Printing